Renewing a Liquor Licence

 An authorized signatory of the licensee must complete and sign a licence renewal.
-The Branch relies on the licensee/applicant to ensure that the individual who signs the form is authorized to do so.
+The Liquor and Cannabis Regulation Branch (LCRB) relies on the licensee/applicant to ensure that the individual who signs the form is authorized to do so.
 Typically, an authorized signatory will be as follows:

 - If the licensee is an individual, the individual himself/herself